 Halobetasol (On the skin)

-Treats skin disorders such as itching and swelling.
+Treats skin disorders, including plaque psoriasis.
 This medicine is a corticosteroid.

 How to Use This Medicine:

 - This medicine is for use on the skin only.
 Do not get it near your eyes, nose, mouth, underarms, or genitals.
 Do not use on skin areas that have cuts or scrapes.
+Do not apply the lotion to your nipple or areola, if you are breastfeeding.
 If it does get on these areas, rinse it off right away.

 Drugs and Foods to Avoid: